-For the period ended November 30, 2023, the Corporation's Compensation and Human Resources Committee was comprised of Sarah Prichard (Chair), Stephen A. Jarislowsky (until November 23, 2023), G. Douglas Goodfellow and Alain Côté.
+For the period ended November 30, 2024, the Corporation's Compensation and Human Resources Committee was comprised of Sarah Prichard (Chair), G. Douglas Goodfellow and Alain Côté.
 The following is a description of the Corporation's compensation program which determines compensation plans for the NEOs.
 Additional information on the Compensation and Human Resources Committee is provided below under the section "Disclosure of Corporate Governance Practices".